 A good lead source should be consistent in delivering leads on a regular basis.
 You don’t want to keep finding new lead sources every few months because the last one dried up!

 A good lead source should also be cost-effective.
 You don’t want to spend a fortune on acquiring leads only to discover that they’re not interested in your product or services.

 A good lead source should also be a good fit for your business.
+Whether you’re relying on organic methods or looking to buy quality leads, it’s essential to ensure they align with your target audience.
 There’s no use in attracting leads that will never convert into customers.